42 Projects in 18 States Awarded $9.9 Million to Support Humanities Preservation Efforts

 The Endowment's We the People initiative was announced by President Bush in a Rose Garden Ceremony in September 2002.
 The President's NEH budget request for FY 2005, announced in February, includes $33 million to provide continuing support for the agency's We the People initiative.

-A state-by-state list of grants is available as an Adobe PDF file in the above box.
-In this list, We the People projects are designated by "***" in the left margin.
+A state-by-state list of grants is available as an Adobe PDF file.